sherpa/sherpa/README.md

 `ipython` and use it as a more convenient shell.
 We recommend that you also install `ipython-notebook` and `matplotlib` so that you can use the nice `ipython` notebook features and the seamless integration with `matplotlib` for plotting from Sherpa.
-We also recommend that you install `astropy` for enabling FITS I/O (Sherpa will look for `pyfits` if `astropy` is not present).
+We also recommend that you install `astropy` for enabling FITS I/O.

     $ conda install ipython-notebook matplotlib astropy